GodGomzi/ProjectGeek/README.md

 * Component-based architecture
 * Modern front-end development practices

-The goal is to evolve this from a client-side React app into a full-stack MERN (MongoDB, Express, React, Node.js) application-> deploy it to cloud-> Make it live.
+The goal is to evolve this from a client-side React app into a full-stack MERN (MongoDB, Express, React, Node.js) application, deploy it to the cloud, and make it live.

 ## 🚀 Features